 The learning team around the child is at the heart of the Gesher Way.
 A trans-disciplinary approach is taken with every child which sees the teachers, therapists, teaching assistants, parents and carers working together beyond discipline-specific approaches.
 This ensures that each child has an individually tailored provision of care throughout their school day.
 The learning team commits to equally and continually discussing the needs of each child and providing the most effective education and therapeutic model of practice.
 They aim to understand each other’s roles and subsequently work together to combine skills and understanding.

-Upon starting at Gesher, a range of formal and informal assessments are used to get an understanding of each child’s needs and provide individual and group therapy based upon what is identified.
-Furthermore, the therapy team work alongside teachers in the classrooms in providing the appropriate equipment, environment and provision for each learner.
+Upon starting at Gesher, a range of formal and informal assessments are used to understand each child’s needs and provide individual and group therapy based on what is identified.
+Furthermore, the therapy team works alongside classroom teachers to provide the appropriate equipment, environment and provision for each learner.

 All children benefit from the therapy team working within the classroom, offering ongoing advice and providing training and workshops for staff and parents.
 Each of the therapy team focusses on a specific area of support, and at Gesher this is presented in the following ways:

 Speech and Language Therapy

 Providing advice, assessment, and intervention to help support and develop skills in the areas of: language, speech, social communication, voice, fluency, swallowing, and augmentative and alternative communication (AAC).

 Using specialist skills to work with students, staff and families to develop functional, child-centred goals which may enable them to access their wider environment more confidently and capably.

 Implementing evidence-based programmes, resources, and support into the school environment to ensure that students are able to meet their full communication potential.